emo-bon/hackathon2022/handson_instructions.md

 ## Running the `fastp` tool on its own

 First, we will run a single tool.

-Move to the `tools/fastp` directory.
+Navigate to the `tools/fastp` directory.

 View the `.cwl` script using the `nano` editor and note the `CommandLineTool` flag in the `class` argument.
 (Note that the `^` character in `nano` signifies the CONTROL key.)